muratk5n/thirdwave/en/README.md

 [Methane Prolysis](https://pbs.twimg.com/media/FW6zGhaWAAcNDyO?format=jpg&name=medium)

 ---

-Gasworld: "FortisBC Energy, Suncor Energy and Hazer Group unveiled plans for a pilot project at Suncor’s Burrard Terminal site that will use methane pyrolysis technology to produce hydrogen while storing the carbon by-product as solid synthetic graphite..
+"Storing the carbon by-product as solid synthetic graphite".
+Good good...

+Gasworld: "FortisBC Energy, Suncor Energy and Hazer Group unveiled plans for a pilot project.. that will use methane pyrolysis technology to produce hydrogen while storing the carbon by-product as solid synthetic graphite..
 The technology set to be deployed at the Canadian site will be provided Australia’s Hazer Group and will generate approximately 300,000 gigajoules of clean-burning gas energy that can replace the equivalent annual natural gas usage of approximately 3,300 B.C. households"

 ---